-The automatic high beam is enabled but not active.
+The automatic high beam is active.

 Make sure that the car cameras are well-maintained and kept clean.
 If the cameras' views are obscured by dirt, they will not be able to obtain enough information to properly direct the car's lighting responses.